krorange/Automation-and-the-Future-of-Work/README.md

-# Automation and the Future of Work by Gyuri Kang
+# Automation and the Future of Work
+Author: Gyuri Kang
 Project Replicability Assessment assignment for CIST 624